xinluh/yamintapi/README.md

+# !!
+Deprecated since Mint.com is going away !!

-# yamintapi: Yet Another Mint.com API
+## yamintapi: Yet Another Mint.com API

 A minimalistic wrapper to Mint.com API, designed to be a lean but functional module that other Python applications can use.
 It has plenty of editing functionality such as add / change transactions, add tag, add/change custom category, etc.